elastisys/ck8s-cluster/WIP-CHANGELOG.md

   encrypted s3cmd config file.
 - Auto-completion for the cli
 - S3 support for the AWS cloud provider
-- Ansible inventory generated directly in terraform for Exoscale
+- Ansible inventory generated directly in terraform for Exoscale and Safespring

 ### Fixed